cc32d9/eosio_light_api/README.md

 data to the client.
 SSE is supported natively by JavaScript in modern browsers and in `nodejs`.

-At the end of each API request, the server sends `end` event with a total count of entries in data field.
+At the end of each API request, the server sends an `end` event.
+The data is a JSON object with `count` and `reason` fields.
+The reason can be `ok` for normal finishing, or `timeout` if the request lasts for more than 60 seconds.
 Normally the client should close the SSE socket upon receiving the `end` event type.

 * `http://apihost.domain/api/sse/balances_by_key?network=NETWORK&key=KEY`
   searches non-recursively for accounts matching a specified public